denglab/SeqSero2/README.md

 (C) Genome assembly k-mer.
 This workflow takes genome assemblies as input and the rest of the workflow largely overlaps with the raw reads k-mer workflow

+A Docker image of SeqSero2 can be found at https://github.com/B-UMMI/docker-images/tree/master/seqsero2.
+A Conda package is also availble https://github.com/denglab/SeqSero2/issues/13.

 # Executing the code
 Make sure all SeqSero2 and its dependency executables are added to your path (e.g. to ~/.bashrc).
 Then type SeqSero2_package.py to get detailed instructions.